 Download this practice sheet to practice while you are reading this article.

-Link a Cell Value with a Drop Down List (5 Ways)
+5 Unique Ways to Link a Cell Value with a Drop Down List

 Linking a cell value with your drop-down list makes your drop-down list more dynamic and efficient.
 All data relating to the list will then automatically update.
 Let’s learn 5 different ways to to link a cell value with an Excel drop down list.

 1. Dynamic Drop-Down List to Link a Cell Value

-In the source field, apply the OFFSET function along with the COUNTIF function.
-Insert the values and the final formula is
+- In the source field, apply the OFFSET function along with the COUNTIF function.
+Insert the values and the final formula is:

 - Rows and Columns is 0